-Admission to Mount Mary University will be determined after the applicant has submitted an official or unofficial high school transcript and an ACT (writing component not required) or SAT score.
+Admission to Mount Mary University will be determined after the applicant has submitted an official or unofficial high school transcript.
+An ACT (writing component not required) or SAT score is optional.
 Unofficial transcripts can be accepted to determine admission, but official final transcripts are required prior to the start of the semester of enrollment.
-Students who graduated from high school more than three years prior to the entry term to which they are being considered do not need to submit ACT or SAT scores.
 Students may be asked to complete a non-direct or directed self placement process through Mount Mary University if additional information is needed to determine academic ability.
-Applicants who did not graduate from a high school, but received a General Education Diploma (GED) or HSED must submit their GED certificate or HSED transcript.
+Applicants who did not graduate from a high school, but received a General Education Diploma (GED) or HSED must provide verification of their GED or HSED.
 Individual consideration will be given to each applicant based on academic credentials and out of classroom activities including work experience.